Liliankaburo/dsc-phase-1-project-v3/README.md

 # Methodology for understanding the data

 a) Data Selection>> identification of the relevant variables from our data

 b) Data Cleaning >> Check for missing values and handle them by either dropping them altogether or replacing them with a value like mean or median(this is called imputing)

 c) data Normalization
 d) data aggregation - aggregate data by aircraft type with metrics like total number of accidents and their severity.

 # Risk Assessment and Analysis

+Data aggregation- grouping data by aircraft category to calculate total accidents and injuries to provide a clear overview of the risk levels.

+Creating visual representations on the findings to facilitate understanding and decision making